Ciro Immobile: Beşiktaş

 On 13 July 2024, Immobile and Süper Lig club Beşiktaş agreed on contract terms.
 He signed a contract to stay with the club until June 2026.
 A month later, on 3 August, he scored a brace and was named player of the match in a 5–0 victory over Galatasaray in the Turkish Super Cup.

 On 18 August 2024, on the second matchday of the Süper Lig, he scored a brace against Antalyaspor, securing a 4–2 victory for Beşiktaş.
 Immobile scored 10 goals in his first 10 games for Beşiktaş and is the first player since the 2007–08 season to score five goals in the first six matches of the league.

 Bologna

 On 10 July 2025, Immobile signed with Serie A club Bologna.

+Paris FC and retirement

+On 1 February 2026, Immobile joined Paris FC in French Ligue 1 until the end of the 2025–26 season, with an option for the 2026–27 season.
+A month later, on 22 March, he scored his first goal for the club in a 3–2 victory over Le Havre.

+On 14 August, Immobile announced his retirement from professional football.